sq11y/v-mark-docs/README.md

 ### Frontmatter

-You can acccess frontmatter data using the `$frontmatter` variable.
+You can then access the `frontmatter` through the injected value.

-_Every markdown file you want to have included in the router requires a `title` and `slug`._

-Other markdown-it packages do not have access to this variable - so for example if using a `$frontmatter` variable inside a title - you should specify the id for the title so that [markdown-it-anchor](https://github.com/valeriangalliat/markdown-it-anchor) doesn't end up with weird looking links - and [markdown-it-attrs](https://github.com/arve0/markdown-it-attrs) does not have access to the variables either.
+Other `markdown-it` packages **do not have access to this variable** - so for example if using a `$frontmatter` variable inside a heading tag - you should specify the id for the title so that [markdown-it-anchor](https://github.com/valeriangalliat/markdown-it-anchor) doesn't end up with weird looking links.

 ```md
 ---